aksommerville/fullmoon4/README.md

 - [x] We need another layer of safety net around reset-map, when you enter on a broom.
 - - eg enter first map from the west and get killed
+- [ ] Mu block should do something funny when you pour milk on it. ("moo")

 ### March